Section 106

 Brochure

-Stories along Skyline.
-He Ala Mēheuheu a nā Hānauna.
-A customary path traveled over the generations.
 As part of HART’s educational outreach, this brochure describes the station names, the aesthetic column designs and artwork along Skyline’s first nine transit stations.
-It is the expectation the brochure will provide riders a broad knowledge with historic knowledge of each built station while highlighting the Hawaiian sense of place.
+It also provides details on the cultural aspects of each station and the significance of the area it is located.

 HART Weekly eBlast